Are You “Hiding” Online? Why This Can Hurt Your Law Practice

 Private settings are not intended as a way to shield bad content.
 If you’re unsure of the quality of content you’re providing, allowing users to read through your blog, tweets, and other posts can produce comments and feedback of where you’re doing great, and areas that might need improvement.

 Exposing Your Firm Builds Trust

 When users can publicly connect with you on Twitter, Facebook, or your blog, this builds interest and trust in your firm.
 You’re showing users you’re not a guarded, unapproachable practice that’s only available to a select few.

 Multiple public networks provide users with multiple ways to find you online—and ways to share your profile(s) with others.
 Post links where you can, and let people know they can access your blog posts via RSS, Twitter, or Facebook; they can download your videos on YouTube, or check out your pictures on Instagram.
 This will increase your fan base, and help turn potential clients into real ones.

 Increasing your online exposure through social media can help your firm’s ranking on search engines.
 By linking your public social accounts from your website (and vice versa), you boost SEO all the way around.

 Plus, public social accounts can create traffic when promoted through email campaigns, press releases, even business cards.

 Why Social Media is Critical to Your Marketing Strategy

 Attorneys are finally recognizing what the rest of the business world has already embraced:

-Integrating social media into your marketing strategy can help attract new clients, grow your legal brand marketing, and significantly improve your search ranking on Google.
+Integrating social media into your lawyer marketing strategy can help attract new clients, grow your legal brand marketing, and significantly improve your search ranking on Google.
 In the past, referrals were only shared by word of mouth—now sharing has become Facebook “likes” and Twitter retweets.